Equity and disadvantage definitions

 For students who identify as an Aboriginal or Torres Strait Islander.

 For students that have had to leave or abandon their native country due to persecution or fear of persecution on account of race, religion, personal associations, or political opinion.

-This category applies if you have experienced difficult circumstances that have affected your ability to study.
+This category applies if you are a domestic student and have experienced difficult circumstances that have affected your ability to study.
 This may include:

 - abusive family environment